genotrance/px/README.md

 ### Credentials

-If SSPI is not available or not preferred, providing a `username` in `domain\username` format allows Px to authenticate as that user.
+If SSPI is not available or not preferred, providing `--username` in `domain\username` format allows Px to authenticate as that user.
 The corresponding password is retrieved using Python keyring and needs to be setup in the appropriate OS specific backend.